edburns/blog-jekyll/_posts/2022-02-15-javaland-2022-picks.md

 #### 17:00 - 17:40 - Quantum 3+4 - Im Dutzend billiger.
 Kann's eine Assertion mehr sein?
 Mit AssertJ zum Testerfolg

-There is a whole track on testing at JavaLand, but this is the only talk I've selected.
+There is a whole track on testing at JavaLand, but this is only the second testing talk I've selected.
 I assure you, this is not because testing is unimportant.
-Rather, my role as Principal Architect at Microsoft has me living at a higher level of abstraction.
+Rather, my role as Principal Architect at Microsoft has me working at a higher level of abstraction.
 However, I am fascinated by the journey of the humble assertion over time.
-The **assert** keyword was added to Java in 2002, but since then the entire practice of CI/CD has evolved.
+The `assert` keyword was added to Java in 2002, but since then the entire practice of CI/CD has evolved.
 This talk from [Birgit Kratz](https://twitter.com/bikratz) shows how the concept of assertions is compatible with our contemporary highly-automated development practice.

 ### Thursday, 17 March 2022